ait-energy/matsim-drs/README.md

 Main method of the `RunSimpleCarpoolingExample` class takes only the config file as an input in order to run the carpooling extension.

-It automatically
-- Adds/registers the two carpooling modes (`carpoolingRider` and `carpoolingDriver` as main mode)
-- kick-starts all potential carpooling driver agents, i.e. with an according `carpoolingAffinity` + car + license availability, with a carpooling driver plan.
+It automatically kick-starts all potential carpooling driver agents, i.e. with an according `carpoolingAffinity` + car + license availability, with a carpooling driver plan.

-- This should assure, that at the beginning of the simulation many drivers are present and "starvation" of the people choosing rider mode is avoided.
+This should assure, that at the beginning of the simulation many drivers are present and "starvation" of the people choosing rider mode is avoided.
 (MATSim guarantees to try out / score all un-scored plans of an agent - see `RandomUnscoredPlanSelector` - before a different plan is selected e.g. via `SelectPlanExpBeta`).

 ### Population preparation